JoshuaTwigg/JoshuaTwigg/README.md

 - completed the Codespace Fullstack Developer bootcamp
 - 🌱 I’m currently learning **Java, React**, **Ai**, **Laravel, ReactNative Nodejs Mern** <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">

-Hey there 👋,

-I create blog posts and open source packages mainly about python and data engineering.
-I have a passion for learning and sharing my knowledge with others in a way that's as public as possible.
-You can see a full list of what I am up to on [waylonwalker.com](waylonwalker.com).
-If you found value in something I have created, please feel free to send a [tip](https://www.buymeacoffee.com/bBdtMQO), give me a shout out [@_waylonwalker](https://twitter.com/_waylonwalker), give some ♥ on [DEV.to/waylonwalker](https://dev.to/waylonwalker), or sign up for my newsletter  at waylonwalker.com/newsletter  I would love to see you join.

   ---

  <p>